Injection Molding Plastic

 Surface finish is another consideration when injection molding plastic.
 Improving paint adhesion or grip, for instance, will require a different approach than striving for a smooth finish or producing a highly polished look.

-Our team at MSI Mold can guide you through all the common questions that arise when designing and producing a part, from material and color selection to considerations around assembly, sustainability, and finishing.
+A reputable plastic mold manufacturer can guide you through all the common questions that arise when designing and producing a part, from material and color selection to considerations around assembly, sustainability, and finishing.

 Our rapid prototyping process is different because it’s based on the same options you’d have for long-term production projects.
 You not only have a large selection of plastic materials to choose from but a variety of custom colors as well.

 The same process can also be used for low volume production runs, offering a cost-effective alternative to the higher up-front costs associated with standard production yet still delivering quality that’s superior to 3D-printed prototypes.

 Designing a component for production with injection molded plastic in mind requires considering the whole process from the outset.
 Fewer parts and simpler geometry can save money later on.
 When you consider a battery-powered screwdriver, for example, the handle might also serve as the battery compartment and needs to be designed accordingly.